COVID-19 Cases Rise To 234 In Kenya As 1 More Patient Dies

 “We love and respect our elderly… our grandmother and grandfathers.
 They are so vulnerable to this disease, so it’s important that each does the right thing by doing as our medical experts advise,” he said.

+Read Also: Citizen TV Running Week Long Apology After Depicting In Bad Light Magufuli’s Fight Against COVID-19

-The President lauded Kenya University students for coming up with a ventilator prototype to help in the fight against COVID-19.
+The President lauded Kenyatta University students for coming up with a ventilator prototype to help in the fight against COVID-19.

 “Kenyans are showing they can invent and innovate… knowing our character is key to building our confidence to solve even more challenges that face our people,” Uhuru said.